Chinthurst School, Tadworth

 Good for: Anyone looking for a pastorally driven school with great facilities, excellent academic results and a strong feeling of being a home-from-home.

 Dare to disagree?
-There are Open Mornings on Thurs 8 March and Thurs 3 May.
+There is an Open Mornings on Saturday 10 October.
 Or you can call the school on 01737 812011 for a private tour.

 Chinthurst School, 52 Tadworth Street, Tadworth, KT20 5QZ.
 Tel: 01737 812 011. chinthurstschool.co.uk